Prashant-17-11/RandomColors/README.md

 Add a Button instance after header tag in render function of Random.js Add an attribute light={this.isLight()}

+## Task 8

+As we can see clicking the button doesnot make any changes as yet!
+We need to define an event handler that updates this.state.color to a new random color.

+Give Random a new method named handleClick.
+Inside .handleClick()'s body, call this.setState().
+As an argument, pass this.setState() an object with the property:
+color: this.chooseColor()

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).